AcalaNetwork/bodhi.js/README.md

 ```

 ### CI
 Each commit to master will trigger a CI publish.
-However, if the version in `package.json` didn't change, publish won't actuall go to npm ,which is fine, so we don't want a new version for each commit.
+However, if the version in `package.json` didn't change, publish won't actually go to npm ,which is fine, so we don't want a new version for each commit.
 So if we want an actual publish, simply change to version in `package.json`, then push to master.

 ```
 ## first modify package.json's version to v2.x.x